 There will only be a single grant-holder and we expect partnering organisations to agree their shares as appropriate.

 The grant is intended to cover any costs incurred in organising and running an activity or event – such as venue hire, catering, materials, and staff capacity.
 It is intended to give organisations freedom to act independently, and our capacity to provide further non-financial resources (eg staff time, promotional support, extra training etc) is limited.
-We cannot guarantee the availability of report authors from Heriot-Watt or staff members from Lankelly Chase/The Robertson Trust, so plans should not centre on our input.
+We cannot guarantee the availability of individual report authors or Lankelly Chase colleagues, so plans should not centre on their input.

-There is a simple online application form here with a few questions asking for your thoughts on the report and your ideas for a new conversation.
+There is a simple online application form with a few questions asking for your thoughts on the reports and your ideas for a new conversation.

-We hope to support as many conversations as budget allows and will work on the initial assumption that all organisations who apply are equally capable.
-We have discussed the kind of conversations we want to see with partners at Glasgow Homelessness Network who contributed to the research; in the event of oversubscription we will look to these discussions for guidance.
+We hope to support as many conversations as budget allows and will work on the initial assumption that everyone who applies is capable.
+In the event of oversubscription, we will use the compass of:

 We reserve the right to undertake light-touch due diligence should this be necessary/appropriate.